 I… am a leader.

 Yet I’m not a chief executive or a manager, and I’ve only ever line managed one person at a time.
 I’m not well known on social media or in real life – I don’t have a following.
 I’m not extraordinary or perfect by any means.
-However, I have spent the last ten years working on projects which inspire and empower others to make positive change for wildlife in the UK and I have worked with thousands of people from a variety of backgrounds and organisations along the way – including hundreds of volunteers.
+However, I have spent my career working on projects which inspire and empower others to make positive change for wildlife in the UK and I have worked with thousands of people from a variety of backgrounds and organisations along the way – including hundreds of volunteers.
 And, whilst I received no accolades (nor do I want to), I’ve been relatively successful and as a result I have made a difference in my own way, and I’ve helped others make a difference too.

 Effective leadership is an essential skill for any conservationist, at any level of the hierarchy.
 No matter your role, you are going to need to balance your natural history knowledge and practical experience with your people skills, you too will need to be all of those things I listed above (us conservationists really do have our work cut out!).
 Nature conservation organisations are hugely reliant on the goodwill of others – people from all walks of life who help and support our work through volunteering, becoming members, spreading the word in the media, providing financial support, wildlife-friendly land management, lobbying politicians, re-wilding their gardens, taking part in surveys and undertaking a whole array of conservation-related tasks.
 They are invaluable and without them, we simply couldn’t achieve what “we” do.
 And thinking about the bigger picture – at such a crucial time for nature conservation, the more people we have “on our side” the greater the chance we have of changing things for the better.
 But to achieve this we have to be able to convince others to see our point of view and we must endeavour to understand theirs; they must be inspired and feel empowered to act.
 We need people to want to help us and we need to be able to help them help us.